laravel-liberu/documentation/docs/guide/usage.md

 You may customize the footer partial to use the desired token.

 ## Vuex store
-When developing an application on top of Enso, it makes sense to keep your app state data separate from the core Enso state.
+When developing an application on top of Liberu, it makes sense to keep your app state data separate from the core Liberu state.
 In order to achieve this, you need to customize just 2 files, one for each layer.

 ### Back-End
 - you need a `StateBuilder` implementation class, that should be given as a value for the `liberu.config.stateBuilder` configuration parameter
 - by default, the `App\Classes\LocalState` is provided as blank template
-- the additional state data is returned to the front end via the same response (`/core/api`) as the core Enso state data
+- the additional state data is returned to the front end via the same response (`/core/api`) as the core Liberu state data

 ### Front-End
 As you may need to initialize or otherwise process the local state data received from the back-end,